-Our main research focus is using micro- and nanotechnologies for devices and prosess technologies to the advance of electronic sensors, actuators and systems used in industrial instrumentation, environment control, health care, maritime and oil&gas applications; Examples are: Micro energy harvesters for wireless systems, micro energy storage devices, cryogenic optoelectronic packaging, non-invasive blood glucos sensors, carbon dioxide blood gas sensors, humidity sensors in buildings and terahertz imaging and spectroscopy.
+Our main research focus is using micro- and nanotechnologies for devices and prosess technologies to the advance of electronic sensors, actuators and systems used in industrial instrumentation, environment control, health care, maritime and oil&gas applications; Examples are: Micro energy harvesters for wireless systems, micro energy storage devices, Micro/nano teatured electrode for bio-electrochemical systems, cryogenic optoelectronic packaging, non-invasive blood glucose sensors, carbon dioxide blood gas sensors, humidity sensors in buildings and terahertz imaging and spectroscopy.

 - EU Cryogenic Optoelectronics